-Section 6 - FMLA Set-Off.
-If any of the leaves taken under this article are for purposes which can be taken under the FMLA, the employee's time off shall run concurrently with available FMLA leave for the applicable period of time.
+Section 6 - Federal Family and Medical Leave Act (FMLA) Concurrent Leave.
+If any of the leaves taken under this article would qualify for leave under the FMLA, the employee's time off shall run concurrently with available FMLA leave for the applicable period of time.